 When it comes to the workforce, this neighborhood has a higher proportion of individuals working in their place of residence and using public transportation, walking, or biking to commute to their jobs.
 There is a notable increase in residents who start work between 11:00 a.m. and 11:59 p.m., while a smaller percentage of residents use a car, truck, or van to commute or work from home.

-The living arrangements in this neighborhood are quite distinct, with a high proportion of males and females living alone, and an above-average percentage of same-sex spouses.
+The living arrangements in this neighborhood are quite distinct, with a high proportion of males and females living alone.
 There is a lower percentage of married couple families and households with biological, adopted, or stepchildren.
 The neighborhood has a considerable population living in group quarters.

 The area experiences a high rate of individuals with low educational attainment, with many residents not completing any schooling, or only reaching 9th to 11th grade levels of education.
 In addition, the neighborhood has a significant number of residents with GED or alternative credentials.